Do I need to file a tax return if my only income is Social Security?

 4) Should I file a tax return even if it‘s not required?

 If you could get a benefit by filing a tax return, you should consider filing a tax return even when not legally required to do so.
 For example, if you had some tax withholding, you may want to file a tax return to get those benefits back.
 If you’re in a position where you have no filing requirement each year, it may be wise to set all tax withholding to zero.

 Another time to file when not legally obligated to is if you’re required to file your state return, and you want to file it electronically.
 Sometimes, state tax returns will not be processed electronically if a federal tax return is not processed first.

 5) Do I need to file a state tax return?

-Some states tax social security and some states do not.
+Some states tax Social Security, and some states don’t.
 Each state has different filing requirements and income thresholds for filing tax returns.
 So each state has to be looked at on a case-by-case basis.

-You should consult or research your state’s applicable department – usually a department of revenue or a department of taxation.
-Just like for a federal tax return, there may be a benefit to filing a state tax return even if you are not legally required to file.
+You should consult or research your state’s applicable department – usually a Department of Revenue or a Department of Taxation.
+Just like for a federal tax return, there may be a benefit to filing a state tax return even if you’re not legally required to file.

 Hopefully, this article gives you valuable information concerning social security and taxes.
 If you still need help with your tax situation and would like free help, consider getting help from the IRS Volunteer Income Tax Assistance (VITA) and the Tax Counseling for the Elderly (TCE) programs.